tie-set/stadle_docs/docs/usage.rst

 Alternatively, specific config parameter values can be set directly with the BasicClient constructor.
-Information on the config file and these parameters, as well as all subsequent function calls, can be found at :ref:`Documentation`.
+Information on the config file and these parameters, as well as all subsequent function calls, can be found at :ref:`Client API Documentation`.

 Step 2: Connect BasicClient to STADLE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^